Introduction: The History of the Congregational Church of Austin, United Church of Christ

 This site is dedicated to preserving the Church’s history as one example of how a small community with limited resources can have an important impact on the community at large.
 This history also records the contributions of the many dedicated and unsung church members and supporters who were instruments for any success that the Church has achieved.
 We believe that their stories can be an inspiration for future generations.

 Click here for the Church History Website You will then leave this site.
-To return, select the Church link in the navigation bar on the history site.
+To return, select the Church link in the navigation bar on the Church History site.